MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-3-use-variables.md

 ---
-title: Use variables in commands to manage Azure resources | Microsoft Docs
+title: Get variable values from Azure resources or a local JSON file | Microsoft Docs
-description: Learn about using variables to store query output and text file input.
+description: Learn how to use variables to store JSON file properties and query output.
 manager: jasongroce
 author: dbradish-microsoft
 ms.author: dbradish